 ***Given the additional documentation and review requirements for international research, investigators are strongly encouraged to plan ahead to allow greater time for submitting these protocol applications and obtaining IRB approval.

 All students conducting research projects are required to list their advisors/mentors in the IRB application under Responsible Participant.
 The Responsible Participant is considered to be a member of the research team and must complete a Study Specific Disclosure Form and fulfill all required training.
+In addition, a Responsible Participant Statement must be signed by the Responsible Participant and attached to “Other Attachments” in the IRB application.
+A study cannot be reviewed until the Responsible Participant is added to the study as a Study Team Member and the Responsible Participant Statement is signed and attached to the application.

 Investigators and all study team members (including the Responsible Participant) are required to follow institutional requirements and complete the course in “Human Subjects Protection” to maintain continuing knowledge of, and comply with, the following: